manandharshairu-wq/mind-recommender/README.md

 ```

 ### 5. Run the Pipeline
-You must run notebooks in order because each step generates data for the next:
+You must run notebooks in this exact order because each step generates data for the next:
 1. notebooks/01_eda.ipynb
 2. notebooks/02_preprocessing.ipynb
 3. notebooks/03_training.ipynb

 ### 6. Evaluation
 Evaluation runs automatically after each epoch using: src/evaluate.py

+### Notes
+- The results/ folder contains EDA visualizations and processed outputs
+- The models/ folder is created automatically during training
+- .gitignore excludes large files (data, embeddings, checkpoints)

 ## Conclusion